Trees & Wildlife

 Increasing biodiversity

-Providing habitat for insects and other wildlife
+Providing habitat for insects, such as butterflies, and other wildlife

 Reducing CO2 emissions